-Within DHCS, primary responsibility for the CCI lies within the Health Care Delivery Systems program.
-Within this program, the Medi-Cal Managed Care Division develops and administers health plan contracts, monitors contract compliance and health plan quality, administers the Medi-Cal managed care Ombudsman program, and oversees the state’s beneficiary enrollment contractor.
+Within DHCS, primary responsibility for CCI lies within the Health Care Delivery Systems (HCDS) program.
+Within this program, the MMCD develops and administers health plan contracts, monitors contract compliance and health plan quality, administers the Medi-Cal managed care ombudsman program, and oversees the State’s beneficiary enrollment contractor, Maximus.
 This division also administers an interagency agreement with DMHC for additional auditing and financial oversight services.
-The Long-Term Care Division operates, administers, monitors, and provides oversight for a number of home and community-based service waivers in California, including CBAS, MSSP, and IHSS.
-This division also administers PACE in California and a federal Money Follows the Person grant.
-Both of these divisions report to the Deputy Director of Health Care Delivery Systems and work is done collaboratively within this reporting structure
+The Long-Term Care Division operates, administers, monitors, and provides oversight for a number of HCBS services waivers in California, including CBAS, MSSP, and IHSS.
+This division also administers the Program of All-Inclusive Care for the Elderly (PACE) in California and a federal “Money Follows the Person” grant.
+Both of these divisions report to the Deputy Director of HCDS and work is done collaboratively within this reporting structure.

 Additional divisions within DHCS provide critical functions for the CCI.
 Within the DHCS Health Care Financing program, the Capitated Rates Development Division develops and coordinates capitation rates and monitors health plan expenditures.
 For behavioral health, the DHCS Mental Health and Substance Use Disorder program provides statewide oversight and administration of county-administered mental health and substance use programs.
 For Medi-Cal pharmacy beneficiaries, the Pharmacy Benefits Division provides policy guidance and review of health plan formularies.
-The Audits and Investigations Division ensures the fiscal integrity, efficiency and quality of the health plans.
+The Audits and Investigations Division ensures the fiscal integrity, efficiency, and quality of the health plans.

-Among partner agencies, DMHC licenses and regulates managed care health plans, conducts routine and non-routine financial and medical surveys, and operates a Help Center where beneficiaries can lodge complaints and get assistance with problems they are having with their plans.
-Each health plan seeking to participate in the CCI holds a current license issued by the DMHC under the Knox-Keene Act.
+Among partner agencies, DMHC licenses and regulates managed care health plans, conducts routine and non-routine financial and medical surveys, and operates a Help Center where beneficiaries may lodge complaints and receive assistance with problems they have with their plans.
+Each health plan seeking to participate in the CCI holds a current license issued by the DMHC under the Knox-Keene Act of 1975.
 To maintain its license, each health plan is required to continuously meet defined regulatory standards, including timely access to care through adequate provider networks, care coordination, continuity of care, financial solvency, and treatment decisions unencumbered by fiscal or administrative considerations.
 The DMHC Help Center provides comprehensive beneficiary assistance, including:

-A toll-free complaint and assistance line;
+A toll-free complaint and assistance line.

-A process for quickly resolving routine health plan issues;
+A process for quickly resolving routine health plan issues.

-An urgent nurse process for treatment denials that require immediate assistance;
+An urgent nurse process for treatment denials that require immediate assistance.

-External review of medical necessity and experimental/investigational disputes; and
+External review of medical necessity and experimental/investigational disputes.